0din logo

 Vulnerability Bounty

-• Rewards range from $500 to $15,000 based on impact and report quality.
+• Rewards range from $500 to $15,000 based on impact, report quality, and timing of submission as set forth in the Duplicate Discoveries section below.

 • Bounties are discretionary, evaluated by the 0Din team.